Cancel culture jumps to conclusions, but celebs should still be held accountable

 A third artist that has been cancelled is Daniel Hernandez aka Tekashi69.
 Rightfully so, he had an ongoing sexual relationship with an underaged woman.
 Tekashi69 was also charged with child pornography after publishing a video online of a minor engaging in a sexual act.

-Tekashi69, and other abusers, are the only people that deserve to be cancelled without a doubt.
+Tekashi69, and other abusers, deserve to be cancelled without a doubt.
 Physically, psychologically and emotionally hurting people should always result in an end of support.
 Artists like Tekashi69 don’t deserve any sort of platform or time to “fix” their mistakes.